funcool/promesa/doc/user-guide.md

 The promise can be considered *done* when it is resolved or rejected.

-This library exposes the promise abstraction backed by the underlying implementations that the platform offers: **CompletableFuture** in JVM and built-in Promise on JS.

-Keep in mind that the vast majority of things work identically regardless of the runtime, but there are cases where the limitations of the platform implementation imply differences or even the omission of some functions.
+**NOTE:** keep in mind that the vast majority of things work identically regardless of the runtime, but there are cases where the limitations of the platform implementation imply differences or even the omission of some functions.

-## Working with `promesa`
+## Working with `promises`

 ### Creating a promise